Accidents Will Happen (Degrassi: The Next Generation): Critical reception and reactions

 Two years after the initial Canadian broadcast, The N aired the episode for the first time in the United States in August 2006 during a marathon of "Cast Picks".
 Cassie Steele, who played Manny, chose the episode as her "pick".
 Steele revealed that, following the episode broadcast, she received handwritten letters from girls who related to the story.
 She described the response as a "touching and fulfilling experience."
 The episode was aired again in an "every episode" marathon preceding the sixth season premiere; the airing was followed by a segment that featured experts discussing the issues of teen pregnancy and abortion.
 In the United States, "Accidents Will Happen" was released on the Season 3 DVD box set branded as "The Episode You Can't See on TV."

 In a 2017 The Fader article, writer Patrick D. McDermott reflected on the episode's censorship and the portrayal of abortion on television, stating that "American teen shows are still lagging behind in terms of abortion storylines."
 In an interview with McDermott, former Degrassi writer Shelley Scarrow reflected on The N's decision: "Abortion deserves dramatic representation.
 It's something that we run into, and yet it's like the third rail—you just don't touch it."
+In a 2024 retrospective, Schuyler revealed that The N initially had "full support" behind the episode, but expressed hesitancy following the publicity of the March for Women's Lives protest.
+Schuyler recalled: "There was nervousness on behalf of the broadcaster if it wasn't perhaps the right time to be airing it.
+We, of course, would disagree with that, but we had to respect our American broadcasters responsible for the American audience."

 A 2014 review of the episode by Brandon Nowalk, Pilot Viruet, Sonia Saraiya and David Sims of The A.V.
 Club was generally positive; Viruet stated that while parts of the episode were "laughable", the abortion topic was "tackled in a nice way."
 Nowalk praised the scene of Manny revealing the pregnancy to her mother, describing it as "wrenching" and a "testament to the power of Degrassis earnestness."
 Sims noted that the episode repeated "Degrassi's most famous storyline", citing the character of Christine "Spike" Nelson's teen pregnancy in Degrassi Junior High.
 In an Entertainment Weekly article discussing her favorite Degrassi episodes, Linda Schuyler ranked "Accidents Will Happen" at number 3.
-Jake Epstein stated that condoms were thrown at him after the airing of this episode.
+In 2024, Rolling Stone journalist Gina Wurtz examined the episode's relevance twenty years later, writing: "Since the overturning of Roe v.
+Wade on June 24, 2022, it's more important than ever that young women have access to information around abortion, which [the episode] provides."
+In an interview with Wurtz, Schuyler also hoped that audiences would revisit the episode in light of the current political climate, stating "Young women need to see what Manny went through and need to hear all the various points of views."